vikasgargvi/WebTestRepo/README.md

 # WebTestRepo
-This repo is for testing web server for AWS
+This repo is for testing web-server for AWS